-At Think Company, we often work with companies to redesign a digital product that’s currently in use and essential to their businesses.
+At Think Company, we often work with companies to redesign a digital product, such as an app, that’s currently in use and essential to their businesses.
 In our experience, most organizations are in one of three positions when they start working on a new product.

 - Building a new product from scratch?